ployground/ploy_ansible/README.rst

 Installation
 ============

-ploy is best installed with easy_install, pip or with zc.recipe.egg in a buildout.
+ploy_ansible is best installed with easy_install, pip or with zc.recipe.egg in a buildout.

 Once installed, it's functionality is immediately usable with ploy.